carter-0/Fortnite-News-Image-Generator/README.md

 # Fortnite-News-Image-Generator

-idk generates image of fortnite br news
+generates images of the fnbr news tab from the API